Episode 20 - Making a stop sign

 long pieces of 2x4 lumber, both

-a cross.
-I used a router bit to round
+form a cross.
+I used a router bit to

 Using an angle grinder I cut off this strip from one edge of the